 Interest income: Interest income from investments in Structured Finance Notes is recognized on the basis of the estimated effective yield to expected redemptions utilizing assumed cash flows in accordance with ASC Sub-topic 325-40, Beneficial Interests in Securitized Financial Assets.
-The Company monitors the expected cash flows from its Structured Finance Notes, and the effective yield is determined and updated periodically.
+The Company monitors the expected cash flows from its Structured Finance Notes, and the accretable yields are determined and updated periodically.
+Expected cash flows inherent in the Company's estimates of accretable yields are based on expectations of defaults and loss-on-default severity, as well as other loan-performance assumptions, impacting the loans in the underlying CLO portfolios.
+These assumptions are subject to a reasonable possibility of near-term change as economic and credit market conditions become known, and the effect of these changes could be material.